GAMSAT Scholarships Now Open! | Click Here to Apply & Secure an All Fees Paid Course worth $1649 + $500 Study Grant!

 You can find some further writing tips below: GAMSAT ® Section 2 Writing Tips

 Review what you have written and ensure it makes sense.
-There’s not much time to do this, so it’s a quick fly-by of your writing to ensure it is logical and communicates what you are actually thinking.
+There’s not much time to do this, so it’s a quick fly-by of theme fit, structure, and sentences that are hard to follow.
+ACER’s 2026 advice is that spelling and punctuation errors will not impact scores — leftover seconds are better spent on clarity than on hunting typos.

 GradReady has a GAMSAT ® essay marking service where you can get 10 essays marked by our expert tutors with personal feedback within 72 hours.